-Jessica Schmettan Superintendent of Schools Eric Haruthunian Building Principal Kevin Bernier Assistant Principal
+Jessica Schmettan Superintendent of Schools John Ruggero Building Principal Kim Braha Assistant Principal

 A MESSAGE FROM THE PRINCIPAL

 Dear Students,

 Earl L. Vandermeulen High School offers a diverse selection of courses designed to help you not only fulfill graduation requirements, but assist you in developing a career vision through the exploration of courses that are challenging, interesting, and rigorous.
 The purpose of this course guide is to provide you with the information you will need to, successfully, design a course plan for the upcoming school year.

 THE CHART contains a wide range of courses and programs, as well as useful school information.
 You should become familiar with the graduation requirements outlined and base your course plan on meeting and/or exceeding the requirements necessary for graduation.
 You will find that there are many opportunities to challenge yourself and grow as a student.
 This includes a full and varied Advanced Placement program, dual enrollment courses, as well as courses in technology, business, art, music, and Long Island Tech Academy vocational programs.
 New York State requires that all students participate and pass physical education and health in order to meet the standards for high school graduation.
 As you develop your course plan for the upcoming school year, you are encouraged to speak with your counselor and teachers to answer any questions concerning course selection.

 A good high school education includes getting involved in activities outside the classroom.
 We are proud of the high level of student participation in athletics and extracurricular activities at Earl L. Vandermeulen High School.
 Being an active and involved member of the school community will enhance your overall school experience.
 We encourage all students to try new school activities.

 The faculty and staff believe you can be successful and we are always ready to help you achieve your goals.

 Sincerely,

-Eric Haruthunian

 High School Principal

 GRADUATION REQUIREMENTS

 In order to earn a diploma, a student must meet certain requirements in the area of credits and testing competencies:

 MINIMUM CREDIT REQUIREMENTS FOR GRADUATION

 Required Core Subjects Regents Diploma Advanced Designation on Regents Diploma

 English 4 Credits 4 Credits

 Social Studies 4 Credits 4 Credits

 Mathematics 3 Credits 3 Credits

 Science + 3 Credits 3 Credits

 Second Language 1 Credit 3 Credits

 Art, Music or DDP 1 Credit 1 Credit

 Health .5 Credit .5 Credit

 ELVHS Requirements .5 cr.
 Research and Public Speaking .5 cr.
 Research and Public Speaking

 Physical Education 2 Credits 2 Credits

 Electives 3.5 Credits 1.5 Credits

 TOTAL 22.5 Credits 22.5 Credits

-- + Of the three required Science credits, one credit must be from the Living Environment core and one credit must be from the Physical Setting core. - All students must take Physical Education each semester and earn the equivalent of 2 credits by graduation.
++ Of the three required science credits, one credit must be from the Living Environment core and one credit must be from the Physical Setting core.

-All students are required to have completed one credit in LOTE (Languages Other Than English).
+All students are required to have completed one credit in World Languages.
 This credit may be earned in high school or eighth grade.
-If the credit is earned in eighth grade, successful completion of the LOTE Checkpoint A Proficiency Exam is required.
+If the credit is earned in eighth grade, successful completion of the World Languages Checkpoint A Proficiency Exam is required.

 Community Service Requirement:

-• In addition to credit requirements, students must also complete community service hours.

-Hours adjusted due to COVID-19.
-Please see requirements below.

-Graduation Class Number of Community Service Hours Required Class of 2023 24 hours required for graduation Class of 2024 32 hours required for graduation Class of 2025 32 hours required for graduation Class of 2026 32 hours required for graduation